ncschroeder/Number-Theory-Playground/README.md

 A *twin prime pair* is a pair of prime numbers that differ by 2.
 The first 5 twin prime pairs are 3 & 5, 5 & 7, 11 & 13, 17 & 19, and 27 & 29.
 The largest known twin prime pair is
 $2,996,863,034,895 \times 2^{1,290,000} \pm 1$.
 They have 388,342 digits!
-It's conjectured that there are an infinite amount of twin prime pairs.
+The *twin prime conjecture* says that there are an infinite amount of twin prime pairs.
 A *conjecture* is a statement that's believed to be true but hasn't been proven to be.

 All prime numbers besides 2 and 3 are either 1 above or 1 below a multiple of 6 so this means that all twin prime pairs besides 3 and 5 consist of 1 number that's 1 below a multiple of 6 and another number that's 1 above that